WASdev/gitbook.voice.gateway.for.watson/about.md

 * **Barge-in:** Callers can interrupt Watson if the utterance Watson is sending to the caller is inappropriate for the context of the conversation.
 * **Watson Conversation service orchestration:** Support for the Watson Conversation service is included in the gateway.
-* **Call transfer:** The gateway can be signaled to initiate a transfer from the Watson Conversation service through the use of state variables.
+* **Call transfer:** The gateway can be signaled to initiate a transfer from the Watson Conversation service through the Voice Gateway API.
 To perform the transfer, the gateway uses a SIP REFER as defined in section 6.1 of [RFC 5589](https://tools.ietf.org/html/rfc5589).
-* **Call hang-up:** The gateway can be signaled to terminate a call from the Watson Conversation service through the use of a state variable.
+* **Call hang-up:** The gateway can be signaled to terminate a call from the Watson Conversation service through the Voice Gateway API.
 * **Music on hold:** The gateway can play an audio file that is specified by the Conversation for some period of time or until processing in the Conversation completes.
-* **SSML tagging:** Speech Synthesis Markup Language (SSML) tags are used to control how Text to Speech synthesizes utterances into audio.
+* **SSML tagging:** Speech Synthesis Markup Language (SSML) tags are used to control how Text to Speech synthesizes utterances into audio that is streamed to the caller.
 The gateway supports passing these tags through to Text to Speech when received from the Conversation.
 * **Latency auditing:** The gateway monitors latency, which is a key indicator on how well Watson is communicating with a caller.
-Because the gateway orchestrates several Watson services, it's critical to be able to identify when one of these services is slow to respond, which ultimately results in long voice response delays and unnatural conversations with the caller.
+Because the gateway orchestrates several Watson services, it's critical to be able to identify when one of these services is slow to respond.
 * **Context mapping:** When transferring out of Watson, the gateway provides a way for the Conversation to specify metadata that gets embedded in the SIP REFER message.
 The metadata can be used to map context saved during the Watson conversation back to a live agent session.
 * **Audio recording:** The gateway can be configured to record audio conversations in the form of 16-bit, stereo WAV files.
 These WAV files are stored on a configured volume and must be retrieved through some external means such as ftp.
 Typically this feature is used to gather training data for the Speech to Text service.
+Audio recording is only supported for  self-service agent deployments.
 * **DTMF support:** The gateway supports [RFC 4733](https://tools.ietf.org/html/rfc4733), RTP Payload for DTMF Digits, Telephony Tones, and Telephony Signals.
 Dual-tone multifrequency (DTMF) signals are converted into single digit text utterances that are sent to the configured Watson API.
 * **Whitelisting:** To prevent Denial of Service attacks, the gateway supports the ability to configure a whitelist.
-This whitelist enables filtering of inbound SIP INVITE requests based on the SIP to URI and from URI.
+This whitelist enables filtering of inbound SIP INVITE requests based on the SIP to URI and SIP from URI.

 ### Agent assistants